t-regx/t-regx.github.io/docs/replace-by-map.md

 ### Default replacements

-Superfluous occurrences are replaced with a default string:
+With `mapOrDefault()` - superfluous occurrences are replaced with a default string:

 ```php
 <?php